Illustrator Ink Effect and Morphing Type

 Create Editable, Fluid, Inky Type

 With your type selected, open the Pathfinder and select Options > Make Compound Shape.
-This will allow the text to behave like one large, simple shape but will still be fully editable type.
-We can do unnatural and slightly inappropriate things to compound shapes.
+This will allow the text to behave like one large, simple shape, but will still be fully editable type.
+It’s a good starting point for all text effect manipulation; a lot of layered effects require this.

 Write your word(s) of choice in a bold font.